“Behind it all is surely an idea so simple, so beautiful, that

 Introduction: I recognized the basic concept for our base-2 chart of the universe is idiosyncratic.
 There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants; and, we have more questions than answers.
 Although I do not want to waste your time, the reason for working in public is to get your insights, suggestions and comments.
 Links, footnotes, and endnotes are rough.
 This article builds upon earlier work that can readily be found in the Index.
 Thank you. – BEC

 In December 2011 we began our work on this very simple mathematical and geometric model of the universe; it was playfully dubbed, Big Board-little universe.
-We had started using the following parameters — base-2 exponential notation, the Planck base units, and the Platonic solids — in ways that created heretofore unobserved boundary conditions.
+We had started using the following parameters — the Planck base units, doublings of the Planck base units (an application of base-2 exponential notation), and the Platonic solids — in ways that created heretofore unobserved boundary conditions.

 Our Three Initial Conditions: We started with a simple mathematical chart extending the Planck base units to the Observable Universe.
 We were studying basic geometries and nesting geometries.
-And, we used very simple logic.
+Of course, given our simplicity, we used very simple logic.

 1. A basic chart.
 There are just 202 base-2 exponential notations from the base Planck units of Length and Time to the Observable Universe and Age of the Universe respectively.
 In our chart these two base Planck units tracked together in informative ways and raised many questions.
 Here the operative function was multiplication by 2 while the two base Planck units were the known properties being multiplied.
 Notations took on a diversity of names depending on the functional qualities we were observing.
 A notation could be a cluster, domain, doubling, group, layer, set and/or step.
 The known universe was defined from about the 65th notation to the 201st-to-202nd doublings.
 A largely-undefined, very small-scale part of the universe was given a simple geometric and mathematical structure from the 1st to 65th doubling.